-The University of Saint Francis is committed to fostering a safe and supportive environment conducive to academic achievements and healthy personal development.
+The University of Saint Francis is committed to fostering a safe and supportive environment conducive to academic achievements and healthy interpersonal interaction.
 Discrimination, harassment and sexual misconduct on the part of a member of the USF community is clearly inconsistent with these purposes, and can be a violation of state and federal law.

 Sexual assault and misconduct may take many forms, including but not limited to:

-• The use of force (body weight, hitting or pushing, use of a weapon, threats to kidnap or kill, for example) to overcome earnest resistance (which may be verbal, physical or lack of express consent) to engage in sexual intercourse;
+- The use of force (body weight, hitting, pushing, use of a weapon, threats to bodily harm) to overcome earnest resistance (which may be verbal, physical or lack of express consent) to engage in sexual intercourse;

-• Sexual intercourse when consent is not given or the victim is incapable of consent by reason of mental incapacitation or physical helplessness and force is not used.
+- Sexual intercourse when consent is not given or the victim is incapable of consent by reason of incapacitation or mental defect